notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSerif-googlefonts-report.md

  * U+02FD MODIFIER LETTER SHELF: not included in any glyphset definition
  * U+02FE MODIFIER LETTER OPEN SHELF: not included in any glyphset definition
  * U+02FF MODIFIER LETTER LOW LEFT ARROW: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, tifinagh, cherokee, coptic
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, math, cherokee, tifinagh
- * U+0305 COMBINING OVERLINE: try adding one of: elbasan, gothic, math, glagolitic, coptic
+ * U+0305 COMBINING OVERLINE: try adding one of: math, elbasan, glagolitic, coptic, gothic
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: tai-le, math, tifinagh, old-permic, malayalam, coptic, canadian-aboriginal, syriac
+ * U+0307 COMBINING DOT ABOVE: try adding one of: math, tai-le, malayalam, canadian-aboriginal, old-permic, syriac, tifinagh, coptic
  * U+030A COMBINING RING ABOVE: try adding syriac
  * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
- * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+030D COMBINING VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030E COMBINING DOUBLE VERTICAL LINE ABOVE: not included in any glyphset definition
  * U+030F COMBINING DOUBLE GRAVE ACCENT: not included in any glyphset definition